MicrosoftDocs/office-developer-client-docs/docs/excel-xll/how-to-call-xll-functions-from-the-function-wizard-or-replace-dialog-boxes.md

 ---
-title: "How to Call XLL Functions from the Function Wizard or Replace Dialog Boxes"
+title: "Call XLL Functions from the Function Wizard or Replace Dialog Boxes"

 manager: soliver